Cherry Blossom Financial Education Institute

 To further our understanding of the effectiveness of financial education, three researchers— Annamaria Lusardi of GFLEC, Michael Staten of the University of Arizona, and William Walstad of the University of Nebraska-Lincoln—organized and conducted a forum (or “Institute”) in April 2014 with researchers who were invited to discuss key research issues and works in progress.
 This first Institute was hosted by the Take Charge America Institute (TCAI) at the University of Arizona.

 The success of the 2014 event led GFLEC to host a second Institute in Washington, D.C., in April 2015, funded by TCAI.
 This second Institute was named the Cherry Blossom Financial Education Institute and thus the annual event was born.
-The research committee selecting the papers for presentation continues to be comprised of Professors Lusardi, Staten, and Walstad.
+The research committee selecting the papers for presentation consists of Professors Annamaria Lusardi, Michael Staten, and Alberto Rossi of Georgetown University

-NEFE became the main sponsor of the Institute in 2016 and supports the Financial Literacy Research Award, which was inaugurated in 2018.
-MFS Investment Management has supported the Institute since 2018.
+NEFE became the main sponsor of the Institute in 2016 and supports the Financial Literacy Research Award.

 THE ASIA PACIFIC FINANCIAL EDUCATION INSTITUTE

 Speakers include the former Indonesian Finance Minister, Muhamad Chatib Basri; the Deputy Governor of the Central Bank of the Philippines (BSP), Chuchi Fonacier; and Melbourne Institute Director, Abigail Payne.
-The welcome address will be made by Singapore Exchange CEO, Loh Boon Chye.
-The keynote address will be made by the GFLEC Academic Director, Annamaria Lusardi.
+The welcome address was made by Singapore Exchange CEO, Loh Boon Chye.
+The keynote address was made by the GFLEC Academic Director, Annamaria Lusardi.